 What you need to move to Ontario from the US

 Because you’ll be shipping furniture from one country to another, the correct documentation will be required to enter Canada and clear your belongings for delivery.
 The professional movers will need the following:

 - a copy of the page in your passport that includes your photo,

 - a copy of your visa and a copy of the completed BSF186 and BSF186A (an itemized list of your items in their approximate Canadian dollar value).

 Providing the movers with these documents can make your move from the U.S. to Ontario possible.

 Helpful tips for relocating to Ontario from the USA

 - When completing your BSF186 and BSF186A, keep the itemized inventory list as organized as possible.
 You need this in order to prevent any unnecessary hold-ups at the border.
-Remember, the goal is to waste as less time as possible on processes such as border control.
+Remember, the goal is to waste as little time as possible on processes such as border control.

-- Read up on the “do not ship” lists so you know what not to put in the moving trailer or container.
+- Read up on “do not ship” lists so you know what not to put in the moving trailer or container.
 Keep in mind that professional moving companies can’t transport anything with a VIN (Vehicle Identification Number) into Canada.
 This includes cars, trucks, motorcycles, etc.